BYU-ARCLITE/Ayamel-Examples/README.md

 ### Configure PlayGraph

 This uses PlayGraph.
 So you need to have both an authoring key and a playback key.
+Go to http://playgraph.byu.edu/ to create an account and keys.
 Then set the following configuration entries:

     playgraph.host="http://playgraph.byu.edu/"
     playgraph.author.key="author key goes here"